sagemath/trac_to_gh/Issue 5032.md

 # Issue 5032: dividing a sparse matrix by a scalar gives a dense matrix, but multiplying gives a sparse one

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5032

 Original creator: was